Al-Yazdiah

 Al-Yazdiah is a Syrian village in the Safita district of Tartus governorate.
 It is located about 6 kilometers south of Safita city.
 The village is located on the western slopes of the Latakia Mountains, about 25 kilometers east of the Mediterranean coast.
 Dahr al-Yazdiah and Khirbet Abu Hamdan belong to the village administratively.
 It overlooks the Al-Abrash Dam.

-It has a Christian population of Greek Orthodox and Evangelical Presbyterian denominations, with a minority of Alawites Muslims.
+It has a Christian population of Greek Orthodox, Melkite Catholic, and Evangelical Presbyterian denominations, with a minority of Alawites.